bfcamara/bfcamara.com/content/posts/2024/2024-02-12-Aws-Cognito-Service2Service-Auth.md

 ```

 And now let's make the **changes to protect the `/weatherforecast` endpoint**.
-First, and since we want to support JWT tokens. we need to add the nuget package
+First, and since we want to support JWT tokens, we need to add the nuget package
 [`Microsoft.AspNetCore.Authentication.JwtBearer`](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.JwtBearer)

 ```bash